tintacao/SpotifyLookerAtter/README.md

 Check out Most Popular stats for Streaming and for Playlists.

-  After Downloading Spotify Data, extract the files and open the extracted folder.
+  After Downloading Spotify Data, extract the files.

     On Windows: Right-Click, "Extract All"
     On Mac: This is done automatically -- the extracted folder is placed in the same folder as the .zip

-Paste the "analysis.py" file right into the "MyData" folder.
-Run the file using Terminal, IDLE, CMD, or PowerShell.
+Paste the py file into the same parent folder as the data.
+Make sure Account Data is labeled "MyData" and Extended Streaming History is labeled "MyDataExtended."

 ------------------------------------